keylan1/chatty/readme.md

 ## Necessary Libraries to Install

 Before running the app, make sure to install the required dependencies using npm or yarn:

-npm install @react-native-async-storage/async-storage @react-native-community/netinfo @react-navigation/native @react-navigation/native-stack expo firebase react react-native react-native-gifted-chat react-native-safe-area-context react-native-screens react-native-svg expo-image-picker expo-location react-native-maps
+(Expo only supports Node up to version 16.19.0, please ensure you are using this version)

+npm install
+@react-native-async-storage/async-storage
+@react-native-community/netinfo
+@react-navigation/native
+@react-navigation/native-stack
+expo firebase
+react-native
+react-native-gifted-chat
+react-native-safe-area-context
+react-native-screens
+expo-image-picker
+expo-location
+react-native-maps

-This will install all the dependencies needed to run the app successfully.
+This will install all the dependencies needed to run the app.

 ## Running the App